 When one thinks of a Greek meal, a variety of pictures may come to mind.
-A juicy souvlaki, a warm plate of moussakas, or a roasting lamb on a spit are perhaps the first that one would think of.
+A juicy souvlaki, a warm plate of moussakas, or a lamb being roasted on a spit.
 Although these are very much part of the modern Greek diet, it by no means makes up the majority.
-In fact, the average daily diet of a Greek person will almost always consist of some sort of vegetarian food throughout the day.
-It can be argued that some of Greece’s most traditional and very tasty dishes are meat-free and there is a huge range of them.
-This makes Greece a great place for vegetarians, there are countless options!
+In fact, the average daily diet of a Greek will almost always consist of some sort of vegetarian food throughout the day.
+It can be argued that some of Greece’s most traditional -and very tasty- dishes are meat-free, making Greece a great place for vegetarians!

 Aside from Greek food being delicious, this cuisine is considered one of the healthiest in the world.
-This goes all the way back to ancient times, where the ancient Greeks believed that diet goes hand in hand with healthy spirituality and philosophical serenity.
+Its nutritious quality goes back to ancient times, where the ancient Greeks believed that a healthy diet goes hand in hand with healthy spirituality and philosophical serenity.
 As a matter of fact, vegetarianism as a practice, the idea of nonviolence to animals, has its roots in ancient Greece as well as ancient Indian civilizations.
-This was promoted by religion and philosophy of which ancient Greece had an abundance of!
-In later years when meat was more widely consumed, it was still only reserved for the very wealthy and was considered a luxury, the average Greek in antiquity would eat meat once or twice a year.
-The ancient Greeks would eat an abundance of fruits and vegetables - just like they do now!
+In later years, when meat became more widely consumed, it was still only reserved for the very wealthy and was considered a luxury; the average Greek would eat meat once or twice a year, but an abundance of fruits and vegetables daily- just like they do now!

 Oven-baked stuffed tomatoes (gemista) - credits: zi3000/Shutterstock.com

 Another reason why it is so easy to find vegetarian and vegan-friendly meals in Greece is that the Greek population is 98% Greek Orthodox.
-The religious guidelines that Greeks follow, call for extended periods of religious fasting (for example, lent) where animal products are prohibited.
-This has meant that Greeks have learned to eat animal-free and have developed lots of nutritious and yummy alternatives to keep them going through Lent.
+The religious guidelines that the Greeks follow, call for extended periods of religious fasting, where animal products are prohibited.
+This means that they are used to eating animal-free meals and have developed lots of nutritious and delicious alternatives to get them through Lent.

-That being said, you can be sure that anywhere you go to eat in Greece, you will find a long list of great vegetarian options that will ensure you get a great dose of traditional Greek cuisine.
-The team at Greeking.me have understood the need for exploring Greece’s meat-free cuisine and has thus developed the Vegetarian Food Tour which has proven to be a great success and very popular!
+As a result, wherever you decide to eat in Greece, you will find a long list of great vegetarian options that will ensure you get to experience the traditional Greek cuisine.
+The team at Greeking.me have understood the need for exploring Greece’s vegetarian scene and has thus developed the Vegetarian Food Tour!

-Here are a few great vegetarian dishes you must order to your table when you eat out in Greece:
+Here are the best vegetarian dishes you must order when visiting Greece:

 Tzatziki dip - credits: New Africa/Shutterstock.com

 This silky garlic infused Greek yogurt dip is one that you must try on your trip.
-This is always on a local’s table because they use it as a dip for everything!
-French fries, bread or even on its own - it is a healthy way to add a little texture to your meal.
+This is a staple to a local’s diet and can be eaten with anything: French fries, bread or even on its own - it is a healthy way to add a little texture to your meal.

 An alternative method of cooking one of Greece’s loveliest vegetables, making them extra crispy while preserving they juicy creamy texture inside.
 These are perfect for dipping in your tzatziki sauce!